ubitech/subsol-docs/docs/a_walk.rst

 .. image:: assets/intro_5.png

-- Your Account has successfully verified
+- Your Account has successfully verified.

 .. image:: assets/intro_6.png

-- Now login you can login to your account
+- Now  you can login to your account.

 .. image:: assets/intro_7.png